na-na-hi/renget/archive/mpcs.md

 ***
 ->![imsotired](https://files.catbox.moe/fzzxpp.png)<-

 ->Hello, everyone.
 I'm **muricanpie**.
 Formerly *muricanpie#7937*.
 Now just **muricanpie**.
 This is my Rentry (not yours).<-

+->I like to write things I'll never release, play games, make bots, and generate AI art.
+I'm kind of a boomer.<- ->I'm the creator of the (semi)infamous Cara Heart, and the Ez Bot Creator.
+All of my bots (made in the same format as the Ez Bot Creator) can be chat with for free on [Spicychat, found here](https://spicychat.ai/creator/muricanpie), or found below in the form of TavernCards and .Json files.<-
-->I like to make bots, generate AI art, and write things I'll never release.
-Shortstacks/Goblins are **awesome**.
-Femboys are *pretty cool*.
-I'm kind of a boomer.
-I run my own discord where I host my bots (and their alternate art), occasionally take requests, do bot pre-releases, share AI art, and chat.
+->I run my own discord where I host my bots (and their alternate art), occasionally take requests, do bot pre-releases, share AI art, and chat.
 It's pretty chill.
-Come check us out if you want.
-[You can find it here.](https://discord.gg/Qhz7qxN3u4) And all of my bots can be chat with for free on [Spicychat, found here](https://spicychat.ai/creator/muricanpie)<-
+[Come check us out if you want.](https://discord.gg/Qhz7qxN3u4)<-

 [TOC2]